Residence and domicile

 - What is a double taxation agreement? – we explain what a double taxation agreement is and when it might apply.

-- What is dual residence? – this section explains the meaning of dual residence.
+- What is dual residence? – this page explains the meaning of dual residence.